lobe/web-bootstrap/README.md

-# web_bootstrap
+# Web Bootstrap
-Bootstrap your Lobe web project
+Bootstrap your Lobe web project.
+Built with React and Tensorflow.js.